FPGAwars/icezum/README.md

 ## History
 ### V1.0
-* **2015-12-20**: The icezum board was conceived in the BQlabs, the robotics and innovation department at BQ.
-The idea was to have a very easy to use FPGA board, similar to Arduino/ ZUM boards, so that anyone can connect sensors and create robots or small projects using an FPGA instead of a processor.
+* **2015-12-20**: The icezum board was conceived in the **BQlabs**, the robotics and innovation department at [BQ](https://www.bq.com/es/).
+The idea was to have a very easy to use FPGA board, similar to Arduino/ZUM boards, so that anyone can connect sensors and create robots or small projects using an FPGA instead of a processor.
 We wanted to extend the educational approach of BQ to the digital circuits design.
-At that time, Juan Gonzalez (Obijuan) was the head of that department.
-Eladio Delgado, an external autonomous engineer was assigned the task of designing the board
+At that time, Juan Gonzalez (Obijuan) was the head of the department.
+Eladio Delgado, a very-skilled senior external engineer was assigned the task of designing the board.
+He was already involve in other projects with BQ

-*  **2016-02-29**: The board was renamed to "Icezum Alhambra" because Eladio lives in a small town in Granada.
+*  **2016-02-29**: The board was renamed to **Icezum Alhambra** because Eladio lives in a small town in Granada.
 The name was suggested by **Sebastián Gallardo** in [this post in the FPGAwars community](https://groups.google.com/d/msg/fpga-wars-explorando-el-lado-libre/f1W0Vtt5NdE/LEDRSXudGwAJ) (In Spanish)

 ### V1.0K
 * **V1.0K**: Icezum Ahambra migrated to Kicad by Juan González (Obijuan).
 3D models designed with FreeCAD.
 Now the board is not only openhardware but also designed only using libre-tools, so that anyone can easily study it, modify and